MicrosoftLearning/mslearn-azure-ml/Instructions/03-Work-with-compute.md

 ## Create a compute cluster

 Notebooks are ideal for development or iterative work during experimentation.
 When experimenting, you'll want to run notebooks on a compute instance to quickly test and review code.
 When moving to production, you'll want to run scripts on a compute cluster.
-You'll create a compute cluster with the Python SDK.
+You'll create a compute cluster with the Python SDK, and then use it to run a script as a job.

 1. Open the **Labs/03/Work with Compute.ipynb** notebook.
 1. Run all cells in the notebook.